theradun2git/Webdesign-Projektarbeit-React/README.md

 4. Delete a category
 5. Give an error message to the user when trying to delete a category that can't be deleted

-## React
+## Website with "React"

-### Installation
+### Installation with Visual Studio Code
+- Open an inline Terminal
 - Change to Root-Folder
 - Install with `npx create-react-app my-app`
-- After the install to run the app with `npm start`
+- After the install --> change to "my-app" - Folder
+- Run the app with `npm start`
-- Important: Wechsel von Port 3000 auf 3001 => mit "Y" bestätigen
+- Important: Change from port 3000 to 3001 => confirm with "Y"

 ### Problems with CORS
 - Install CORS in the "rest-api" - Folder with `npm install cors`
 - Rebuild Docker Container with `docker build && docker compose up`
 - add this text to .\rest-api\app.js: `app.use(cors({ origin: 'http://localhost:3001' })); // Allow requests from your React app` (before const relations ...)

+### Package required for navigation bar
+- Installation via command line in "My App" `npm install react-router-dom`

+### Package required for design
+- Installation via command line in "My App" `npm install react-bootstrap bootstrap`

+### Features
+- Display 3 different entities with `GET`
+- 2 different entities with `POST`, `PATCH`, `DELETE`
+- 3 further features are available and work
+  > Welcome page with banner that changes the images
+  > Kontakt
+  > Sitemap
+  > Responsive Design

-### Journal
+## Journal

 #### 14.09.2024
-- Klärung div.
-Fragen u.a. zu "React", Docker und GitHub
-- Erläuterung Projektarbeit inkl.
-Beispiele
+- Clarification of various questions about “React”, Docker and GitHub, among others
+- Explanation of project work incl. examples

 #### 21.09.2024
 - First steps with a tutorial
 - Inserting the table “Categories”
 - Problem solved with CORS

+### 24.09.2024
+- Further tables (Customers, Products) integrated with "GET, POST, DELETE" - commands
+- Add Contact, Welcome Site
+- Add Menu navigation with "react-router-dom"

+### 25.09.2024
+- Add Sitemap
+- Designupdate